zedapp/zed/app/manual/cursors.md

 All about cursors
 =================

-Zed has very powerful multiple cursor support inherited from ACE.
+Caelum has very powerful multiple cursor support inherited from ACE.

 Block selection (mouse)
 -----------------------